 What did we spend?

-In 12 days we spent a total of $2,360 and averaged $197 USD per day.
+In 12 days we spent a total of $2,360 and averaged $197 USD per day for two people.
 This includes the cost of traveling from Malaysia to Japan. <See the details here>

 Travel Logistics – Big Picture